Have 52 weeks of content writing you’re tempted to figuratively and literally burn in a backyard trash fire?

 And definitely spare yourself the 24-hour existential spiral.

-If you want to take this further, this is the kind of work I support clients with through copy audits and brand narrative intensives.
+If you want to take this further, this is the kind of work I support clients with through copy audits.

 Whether you need outside eyes on what’s worth keeping or guidance on refining the story your content tells, you don’t have to figure it out alone.
 I bring both the strategy and the storytelling expertise so your past work works for you (without the stress of starting from scratch.)